inwchun/password_authenticator/README.md

 <s>https://sflab.snu.ac.kr:89 create and login.
 Warning: Firefox does not support FIDO2 yet</s>

-Currently the website is down.
+The website is currently down.

 # References